 It believes the cables and pipelines also need to be protected from “bad actors”.

-The HonuWorx submarine will deploy remotely operated vehicles from a “mothership” submarine.
+The HonuWorx submarine will deploy remotely-operated vehicles from a “mothership” submarine.

-Once arriving at work site, such as a wind farm or oil field, the vehicles will be controlled by operators in an onshore control room.
+Once arriving at a work site, such as a wind farm or oil field, the vehicles will be controlled by operators in an onshore control room.

 The firm received the seven-figure investment from Tricapital Angels, Scottish Enterprise and UK Innovation and Science Seed Fund (UKI2S).